Oracle Java Licensing and Audit Risk in 2025: CIO Advisory Playbook

 - Inventory and Triage: First, identify all instances of Oracle JDK in your environment (on servers, VMs, desktops, build systems, etc.).
 Determine which are critical and which can be swapped easily.

 - Pilot Migration: Pick a non-critical application and switch it to an alternative JDK distribution.
 Validate performance, monitoring, and stability.
-This builds confidence and uncovers any quirks early.
+This helps build confidence and identifies any quirks early.

-If well-coordinated, the migration off Oracle can often be done in weeks to a few months for a large enterprise.
 It immediately stops the bleeding of subscription fees (or avoids them entirely if done before an audit).
-Given the potential cost savings and risk reduction, many CIOs see this as a high-ROI project.
+Given the potential cost savings and risk reduction, many CIOs view this as a high-return-on-investment (ROI) project.

 Java Provider | License Cost Model | Audit/Compliance Exposure | Support & Updates |